Sugar-free Keto Almond Butter Cups

 Instructions

 • Melt cocoa butter or alternative over very low heat.
-(This is important.
-If you heat the oil too high, your nice chocolate coating will end up as a gloppy mess.
-Still edible, but not pretty.
-Not that I ever did that or anything :-).)
+This is important.
+If you heat the oil too high, the chocolate coating won't blend well.

-• Spoon a small amount of the melted chocolate into your molds.
-Just enough so you have the thickness that you’d like the chocolate coating to be.
+• Spoon a small amount of the melted chocolate to the molds, using just enough so you have the thickness that you'd like the chocolate cup coating to be.

 • Place mold in fridge to harden while you make the filling.